Architectural History

 For Readers and Subscribers

-Architectural History provides all students of the discipline with original research published by leaders in their fields and specialisms.
+Architectural History provides all students and practitioners of the discipline with original research published by leaders in their fields and specialisms.
 While showcasing the latest findings and approaches to the histories of the built environment, it is also an archive of groundbreaking research and writing over six decades of publication on a wide range of topics.

-All issues of Architectural History from 2012 and earlier are available for consultation via JSTOR, which is free through subscribing institutions.
+All issues of Architectural History from 2022 and earlier are available for consultation via JSTOR, which is free through subscribing institutions.
 The titles of all articles published in Architectural History are listed in the RIBA Library catalogue, which hosts the RIBA’s Architectural Periodicals Index (API) and which is freely and publicly accessible.
 The Avery Index to Architectural Periodicals, produced by Columbia University and the Getty Research Institute, also catalogues all articles in Architectural History.
 It is available through subscribing institutions.
 The first 46 volumes (up to 2003) of Architectural History were catalogued by the late Prof Andor Gomme, a former Chair of the Society and Editor of the journal, and are available here to download as searchable PDF files:

 Authors Index